 Visa availability is based on country.
 Is that country of citizenship or country of birth?

 Your country of birth is what determines your country of chargeability.

 My spouse was born in a different country than I was.
 Since the I-485 is based on my employment, does my spouse’s country of birth help me?

 Your spouse’s country of birth may also be used to determine chargeability.
 For instance, if you were born in India, but your spouse was born in France and there is a quota backlog for India, but no quota backlog for France in your preference category, you and your spouse may proceed with your immigrant process based on your spouse’s country of birth.

 Both my wife and I were born in India and my priority date is not current.
 Our child was born in the United Kingdom and the priority date for that country is current.
 Can we use our child’s country of birth for eligibility?

 No. You can use your spouse’s country of birth for eligibility.
 However, your child’s country of birth cannot be used.

 I have heard that only those individuals from India and China are subject to quota backlogs.
 I was not born in one of those countries.
 Do quota backlogs apply to me?

 Yes.
 Quota backlogs can apply to everyone, regardless of where they are from.
-While the backlogs have typically affected some countries more than others, note that on the November 2014 Visa Bulletin, the backlogs apply to all countries for the EB-3 preference category.
+While the backlogs have typically affected some countries more than others, all applicants can be impacted.